 Due Date and Frequency for an Annual Report in Vermont

-For example, if you file your Articles of Organization and form your LLC on June 10, 2021, and its fiscal year ends on December 31, 2021, you must file your Annual Report between January 1, 2022 and March 31, 2022.
+For example, if you filed your Articles of Organization and formed your LLC on June 10, 2021, and its fiscal year ends on December 31, 2021, you must file your annual report between January 1, 2022, and March 31, 2022.

 What Happens if You Don’t File?

 You might be thinking, “that sounds like a pain.
 How bad could it be if I just fly under the radar?”
 The short answer: don’t try it.
 Failing to file your annual report can yield some serious consequences.

 Filing annual reports on time keeps your business in compliance with the state.
 If you fail to file by your LLC’s deadline, your report will incur a $25 late fee and your business will lose its good standing with the state.